 But here’s the really important thing: the IPCC report speaks to the time value of action.
 Immediate action at scale is critical to getting us on a path to avert climate catastrophe, and forests can provide an immediately scalable, deployable solution.
 NCX’s ton-year accounting approach ensures we get the present value of 100 years of climate impact today, providing immediate impact in this critical decade for the climate.
 NCX’s “pay for performance” approach ensures that forest carbon projects drive real, additional change on the landscape, and NCX’s overall program — with its data-driven accessible platform and inclusive 1-year terms — enables any landowner of any size to participate, democratizing access for millions of landowners who otherwise would not be part of carbon markets, creating real and measurable impact at scale.
 So yes, we do need to invest in technologies that displace fossil fuels and remove carbon from the atmosphere.
 But we can’t afford to wait to take action until those technologies are widely available and affordable.
 Real carbon offsets enable society to take immediate action now – creating a bridge to a fossil fuel free future and buying us time.
 The longer we delay immediate action, the more we’ll suffer.

-At NCX, we’re working hard to deliver Real, Immediate, Scalable, and Efficient climate impact via our Natural Capital Exchange, linking landowners with net-zero pioneers in order to mitigate GHG emissions.
+At NCX, we’re working hard to deliver Real, Immediate, Scalable, and Efficient climate impact via our Natural Capital Exchange, linking landowners with net-zero leaders in order to mitigate GHG emissions.
 NCX has already opened up millions of acres of forest to participation in forest carbon programs, all of which would likely have been left out of the solution with standard forest carbon offset programs.
 Lucky for all of us, we have forests and landowners who are willing to join us in climate action.
 If we value their contribution correctly and get the incentives right, limiting warming to 1.5 degrees is within reach.

 Reaching net-zero will take all of us.
 If you’re interested in joining NCX see our career openings here.